Our Campus

 Holthus Field House

 The Holthus Field House is the primary training facility for many athletic teams.
-It's 35,000 square feet is outfitted with AstroTurf and an elevated conditioning track circles the interior.
-It's a great place for cold weather training.
-A 3,000 square-feet weight and workout room for athletes is also part of this facility.
-The Holthus Field House track is open to the community from October to April for walking from 6:00 a.m. to 2:00 p.m.
-Holthus Field House also occasionally hosts intramurals and other student activities.
+Its 35,000 square feet is outfitted with AstroTurf and an elevated conditioning track circles the interior.
+It's a great place for cold-weather training.
+A 3,000-square-foot weight room for athletes is also part of this facility.
+The Holthus Field House track is open to the community from October to April for walking from 6:00 a.m. to 2:00 p.m (weekdays only).
+Holthus Field House also hosts intramurals and other student activities.
+It is named in honor of the C.G.
+“Kelly” and Virginia Holthus family who are long-time benefactors of the university.

 Panther Athletics